-Mette Lampcov is a freelance documentary photographer from Denmark, and is currently based in the greater Los Angeles area.
+Mette Lampcov is a freelance documentary photographer from Denmark, and is currently based in Los Angeles.

--This project is part of a 3 year mentorship with Ed Kashi and James Estrin.
+This project was part of a 3 year mentorship at Anderson Ranch with Ed Kashi and James Estrin.-

 Her work has appeared in:

-BuzzFeed -California's Trees Are Dying At A Catastrophic Rate
+- BuzzFeed News -California's Trees Are Dying At A Catastrophic Rate.

-Open Society Foundation Instagram - UN violence agains women 16th Nov.
+- Society Foundation Instagram - UN violence against women 16th Nov.